All prices now include domestic shipping

 While I may provide s-glass rods in the future, I continue to offer proven e-glass builds in configurations that I personally fish.
 This includes manufacturers’ blanks such as Lamiglas, Jann’s Netcraft, and Batson SPG.
 These are tried and true off the shelf blanks supplied to rod builders.
 You cannot buy these as a production offering from any of the big rod houses.
 While I use most of these blanks as is, I do modify some of the blanks including the Lamiglas 6’0” and 7’9”; the Netcraft 7’6”; and the Batson SPG small stream rods.

 A special note: the tackle industry has changed a great deal since I first introduced my glass builds seven years ago.
-Blank price increases, and changes in the availability and price of components, especially reel seats, will force me to change some of the fittings to these rods as the 2014 season progresses.
-On the whole, however, I have attempted to hold the line on prices to keep these rods affordable.
+Blank price increases, and changes in the availability and price of components, are reflected in the prices below.
+Unless otherwise marked, these prices now include shipping and insurance by USPS Priority Mail for domestic shipments.
+International shipments will be actual cost, less the allowance for domestic shipping.

 Lamiglas Fiberglass Fly Rod Blanks